-The build-up to the IVF Embryo Transfer was one of the only times I felt any semblance of “excitement” during the IVF cycle.
+The build-up to our embryo transfer was one of the only times I felt any semblance of “excitement” during my IVF cycle.
 That’s pretty standard, though – people don’t typically look forward to nightly injections and blowing their veins out from repeat blood draws.
-But now that we made it to the transfer, much of the IVF pressure was off me and on nature.
-C’mon little embryo!
-Implant for mommy!
+But now that we made it to the transfer, much of the pressure was off me and now on nature.

-We decided to do a frozen embryo transfer for a couple reasons:
+We decided to do a frozen embryo transfer (FET) for a couple of reasons:

-To allow my body to recover from the egg retrieval (which is typically a breezy procedure for many.
-For me, though, it left me so bloated that I looked 18 weeks pregnant… what cruel irony!), and
+- To allow my body to recover from the egg retrieval (which is a pretty easy procedure for many patients, but not for me)

 One note on laser acupuncture: it’s painless.
 Really!
-I don’t even think I felt heat from the light, which actually would have been nice.
-For me, it wasn’t as “zen” as traditional acupuncture, but I will say… I fell asleep.
+I don’t even think I felt any heat from the laser's light.
+For me, it wasn’t as “zen” as traditional acupuncture, but I still fell asleep.
 So clearly, it relaxed me.

-After my 20- or 30-minute cat nap, I heard a tiny “knock-knock” on the door.
-We were ready for the embryo transfer!
-I jolted awake with excitement… andthen almost peed my pants.
+After my 20 or 30-minute cat nap, I heard a gentle knock on the door.
+They were ready for our embryo transfer!
+I jolted awake with excitement…and then almost peed my pants.
+No, but really.

 As I was escorted to the OR prep area, I was told that I’d need to change into a hair cap, gown, and socks.
-(Socks!!
-You know the cute ones you see on Instagram?!
-An embryo transfer souvenir!
-It’s the small things…)
+(The perfect opportunity to wear those fun IVF socks you see everywhere.)

 It was odd, actually – this was the same prep and recovery area as my egg retrieval, but it felt completely different.
 Imagine the difference between camping and glamping.
 It was that.

-[Disclaimer: this is no reflection of the Illume Fertility's service… this was because my body was bloated with 50 dominant follicles for the egg retrieval (thanks, PCOS!) versus feeling amazing and “like myself again” for the transfer.]
+Disclaimer: This is no reflection of the Illume Fertility's service, this was because my body was bloated with 50 dominant follicles for my egg retrieval versus feeling amazing and “like myself again” for the transfer.

-Being back in the same OR area this time around felt quiet, calm, and private.
-The few nurses that were around all gave us a big hug with whispers of “good luck” as we passed by.
-Then, as we entered the procedure room, there was my doctor.
+Being back in the same surgical suite felt quiet, calm, and private this time around.
+The nurses nearby each gave us a big hug with whispers of “good luck” as we passed by.
+Then, as we entered the procedure room, there was my doctor, Dr. Ilana Ressler.
 She greeted us with another big smile and said, "Today’s the day!"

 The Embryo Transfer Ceremony

-It’s hard to precisely describe how angelic everything felt in that moment.
+It’s hard to accurately describe how angelic everything felt in that moment.
 The vibe was unlike anything I’d ever experienced – excitement, joy, and relief, all under a weight of intensity and seriousness.

-It felt like an Infertility Club Initiation.
-My nurse held my arm with such assuredness that it was impossible to feel overpowered by the severity of what was about to happen…
+It felt like an Infertility Club initiation.
+My nurse held my arm with such assuredness that it was impossible to feel overpowered by the weight of what was about to happen.

-The room itself was basically a larger exam room.
+The procedure room looked like a larger exam room.
 There was a curtain, a main exam chair, the doctor’s classic rolling chair, a prep counter area with a sink, and so on.
 The only real difference was that there was another door on the opposite side of the room.
 I would soon learn that that door led to the embryology lab.
 Through that door, our future was housed in a microscopic clump of cells.

 “Hi, guys!
 Are you ready for your transfer?” my doctor asked.